H-1B visa: Duration of status

 For certain countries, the three-year extension period has been set to one-year extensions for various reasons.
-For example, during Melania Trump's time as a H-1B visa holder, she was limited to one-year increments, which was the maximum time allowed for H-1B visa for citizens of Slovenia.
+For example, during Melania Trump's time as an H-1B visa holder, she was limited to one-year increments, which was the maximum time allowed for H-1B visa for citizens of Slovenia.
 Melania Trump became a U.S. citizen in 2006.

 After six years, H-1B holders who have not obtained permanent residency must spend one year outside the U.S. before reapplying for another H-1B visa, unless they qualify for an extension under the exceptions mentioned above.
-Visa holders may change to a job in a specialized occupation other than the one they were approved for in their initial application providing their new job is considered a specialized occupation and that their employment is officially sponsored by their new employer.
+Visa holders may change to a job in a specialized occupation other than the one they were approved for in their initial application provided their new job is considered a specialized occupation and that their employment is officially sponsored by their new employer.